tonyrog/candy/CANDYSPEAK.md

 	DEFOUT = 0x218[2,2], 0x218[2,3]

-But is in reality it is interpreted as
+But in reality it is interpreted as

 	DEFOUT = 0x218[2,2]; 0x218[2,3]